kant/lets-twitt/README.md

 # LetSTwitt

-This is a Twitter Clone .
-Creating for learning Purposes.
+This is a Twitter Clone . was Created for learning Purposes.
 Will not be used as any kind of Business, or Reklaming.
 It will stay as a Learning project and will not be treated as any kind of real world Websites.